This is a Homeschool Schedule Recommendation We Can Agree With

 - Recommended Length of Sustained Attention: 5-10 minutes

-These are the recommendations for third, fourth & fifth grade students studying at home:
+These are the recommendations for third, fourth & fifth grade students studying at home in block schedule:

 - Minimum daily learning time: 60 minutes